MarcoSKB/MarcoSKB/README.md

 <br />
 <h2>About me: 😃</h2>

-Hi, I am Marco, a web developer from sunny Almaty, Kazakhstan 🌞 I specialize in creating effective and creative web applications.
-In my free time 🕒 I do research on new technologies and share my experience in the developer community.
-Lets create something amazing together! 🚀✨ I firmly believe that **no amount of knowledge is enough knowledge**.
+Hi, I am Marco, a web developer from sunny **Almaty, Kazakhstan** 🌞 I specialize in creating effective and creative **web applications**.
+In my free time 🕒 I do research on new technologies and share my experience in the developer community. 🚀✨ Lets create something amazing together! <br /> I firmly believe that **no amount of knowledge is enough knowledge**.

 📁 Recent projects and skills can be found on my [portfolio website.](https://marcoskb.me/ "portfolio website.") <br />
 📌 For more information, please see my [resume](http://example.com "resume").